 For special occasions

 Birthdays, anniversaries, vacation prep, post-vacation reset, the week before a big event, the week after — these all benefit from a single 60 minute session timed for the moment.
 There's no need to commit to a rhythm.
 Just walk in when the occasion calls for it.
-Many of our Seminole guests book hot oil body massage at $70 specifically for date nights and anniversaries — the warm aromatic experience makes it feel like a real treat.
+Many of our Seminole guests book aromatherapy massage at $70 specifically for date nights and anniversaries — the warm aromatic experience makes it feel like a real treat.

 Can you overdo it?